-The data center server rack cabinet has front/rear doors, side panels and four adjustable vertical mounting rails (posts).
-It generally refers to “enclosed rack”.
+The data center server rack cabinet has front/rear doors, side panels, and four adjustable vertical mounting rails (posts).
+It generally refers to an “enclosed rack”.
 Since the doors and side panels can be locked, enclosed racks provide physical equipment security at the rack level.
 Despite the benefits of network cabinets, they also pose some challenges - particularly in the area of cooling.
-A server rack cabinet, obviously, has much less access to outside air.
+A data center server rack cabinet, obviously, has much less access to the outside air.
 So it will require some kind of venting for air cooling.

-Wall mount rack is designed to be attached to the wall, in order to save floor space and fit in areas where other racks can’t.
-It is generally in open frame or cabinet style, and mainly used for housing network equipment like fiber patch panels and switches.
-But it also has some cons: it is smaller than other rack cabinets, so can’t support much weight and does not offer the same amount of security that a full enclosed server rack could offer.
-If you run a small/home-based offices or larger offices that are looking to add an additional rack to an existing system, wall mount racks are an affordable option.
+The wall mount server rack is designed to be attached to the wall, in order to save floor space and fit in areas where other racks can’t.
+It is generally in open frame or cabinet style and mainly used for housing network equipment like fiber patch panels and switches.
+But it also has some cons: it is smaller than other rack cabinets, so can’t support much weight and does not offer the same amount of security that a full enclosed data center server rack could offer.
+If you run small/home-based offices or larger offices that are looking to add an additional rack to an existing system, wall mount racks are an affordable option.

-A properly chosen server rack should fit the dimensions of the equipment.
+A properly chosen data center server rack should fit the dimensions of the equipment.
 Although 19-inch racks are always the same nominal width, the height and depth vary.
 A commonly used measure of the height of a rack is the so-called rack unit (U), which is defined as 1.75 inches.
 The width and depth of the rack is typically measured in standard units.
 The most popular standard data center racks have a width of 19 inches and a height of 42U (73.5 inches high).
 The article Data Center Server Rack Sizing Guide gives a detailed guide to choosing proper server rack sizing, which may help you a lot.

 The cooling cost of data centers is increasing nowadays.
 The cooling and airflow are critical to the performance and longevity of the equipment installed in the data center server rack.
-Proper data center server racks contribute to the cooling efficiency.
+Proper data center server racks contribute to cooling efficiency.
 Racks with airflow management accessories could be a good choice.
 Some other accessories like the door of the racks can also affect the cooling efficiency.
-Most of the rack door provide at least 64 percent perforation for proper air flow.
+Most of the rack doors provide at least 64 percent perforation for proper airflow.